States struggle with unreliable federal funding for making sure elections are secure

 “Currently, the state is under a hiring freeze, and our focus remains on supporting counties, especially with the recent changes such as the date of the primary and legislation extending ballot curing to weekends,” Martin wrote.
 “We are prioritizing increased cybersecurity training and advocating for consistent, reliable federal funding to ensure the smooth administration of elections, emphasizing the necessity of sustained financial support from Congress.”

-The post States struggle with unreliable federal funding for making sure elections are secure appeared first on Rhode Island Current.
+The post States struggle with unreliable federal funding for making sure elections are secure appeared first on New Jersey Monitor.